SirPhilip3/Obsidian-Uni/Magistrale/1 anno/Foundation of Artificial Intelligence/Introduction.md

-1 oral exam with pelillo , 1 project torsello
+Exam :

-3 assignments 2 during semester 1 for whole year sum
++ 3 assignments during the semester :

-email se pelillo + torsello

-python

-code 2 pp , report 1 pp

-+ deductive ai
-+ induction

----
-Introduction

-mimics intelligence
+	+ 2 during the semester ( optional )
+	+ 1 during the exam sessions

+The assignment consist in solving some problems by writing code ( can be done in groups of max 2 people ) and producing a report ( individual )